GalliumPowered/GalliumLib/README.md

 # GalliumLib
-> Still in development!
-Subject to major changes
+> GalliumLib has moved!
+It's now in [Gallium](https://github.com/GalliumPowered/Gallium)

 GalliumLib is a Minecraft server API used by [Gallium](https://github.com/GalliumPowered/Gallium)